toutpt/ZopeSkel/zopeskel/localcommands/README.txt

   $ paster create --list-templates
   Available templates:
-    asic_namespace:    A project with a namespace package
+    basic_namespace:    A project with a namespace package
     basic_package:      A basic setuptools-enabled package
     basic_zope:         A Zope project
     nested_namespace:   A project with two nested namespaces.